 Most welding applications run with the electrode being positive (+).
-For those applications, connect the electrode cable between the wire feeder and the positive (+) output stud on the power source.
+For those applications, connect the electrode cable between the wire feeder and the positive (+) output stud on the power source (located beneath the spring loaded output cover near the bottom of the case front).